Jul 23, 2018

 Runs continuously.
 If your sump pump runs all the time and you can’t seem to identify the cause of the problem, it could be that your device is unable to handle the water load, which can cause the pump to fail during heavy storms.

 Irregular cycling.
-If your sump pump turns on and off for seemingly no reason, your float switch may be incorrectly adjusted, causing the pump to turn on even when there’s only a few inches of water in the basin.
+If your sump pump turns on and off for seemingly no reason, your float switch may be incorrectly adjusted, causing the pump to turn on even when there are only a few inches of water in the basin.
 Another cause of irregular cycling could be a wiring malfunction.

 Protect your home from water damage